-I commute daily from Horsham in Sussex to London, and i also usually finish my journey at London Bridge or City Thameslink.
-Until this past year I used to be commuting 32 miles to Chichester on near-empty trains, which require me to pay about £1,600 a year to get a journey of about an hour or so door-to-door.
-But, to get a better job and salary, I traded it in for the packed trains to London, increasing my journey by just six or seven miles.
-However, the fare rose to just in short supply of £4,000 a year.
-Your way time also increased - it’s often more than 2 hours door-to-door, and that’s without delays.
-Thankfully, I generally obtain a seat most mornings, however a change at East Croydon means located on packed trains.
-You will find days when I’ve been unable to board a train as a result of overcrowding.
+I commute daily from Horsham in Sussex to London, and I usually finish my journey at London Bridge or City Thameslink.
+Until last year I had been commuting 32 miles to Chichester on near-empty trains, which require me to pay about £1,600 annually to get a journey of approximately an hour or so door-to-door.
+But, to get a better job and salary, I traded it in for the packed trains to London, increasing my journey by simply six or seven miles.
+However, the fare rose to simply in short supply of £4,000 a year.
+Your way time also increased - it’s often greater than two hours door-to-door, and that’s without delays.
+Thankfully, I generally get a seat most mornings, however a change at East Croydon means located on packed trains.
+You can find days when I’ve been not able to board a train due to the overcrowding.

 Facebook Twitter Pinterest

-‘There are days I feel like Reggie Perrin’
+‘There are days I'm like Reggie Perrin’

 The stories you should read, in a handy email